 Flight: Swift bounding flight with rapid wing beats

 Behaviour: Greenfinches are monogamous during the breeding season, but forms flocks during the autumn and winter months.
 These flocks range in size from fewer than 10 individuals to one estimated at 10,000 birds.
-They even form mixed flocks with other finches at good food sources, and also commonly associate with sparrows and silver-eyes.
+They even form mixed flocks with other finches at good food sources and are also commonly associated with sparrows and silver-eyes.

 Adult Appearance: It is hard to miss the Kereru, New Zealand's largest pigeon.
-This bird has eye catching metallic green/ purple feathers on its head throat and upper breast.
-These feather greatly contrast against the white feathers on its lower breast, belly and legs/
+This bird has eye-catching metallic green/ purple feathers on its head throat and upper breast.
+These feathers contrast against the white feathers on its lower breast, belly, and legs.

-Flight: In flight, strong steady wing beats, broad rounded wings and long broad tail; noisy swish of wings is distinctive.
+Flight: In-flight, strong steady wing beats, broad rounded wings, and long broad tail; the noisy swish of wings is distinctive.

 Behaviour: These birds are often hard to spot - even though they are huge birds.
-As during non breeding season the spend hours breeding and roosting under thick canopy.
-Although in breeding season they are much more active.
+During the non-breeding season, they spend hours breeding and roosting under the thick canopy.
+Although in the breeding season they are much more active.

 Call: Call a single soft penetrating ''kuu''

 Adult Appearance: A striking dark bird with two white throat tufts.
 Although the Tui often looks black, when seen in the sun it has a green, blue and purple iridescent sheen to its feathers.
-Although they are most recognisable for their eye catching lacy collar of white feathers on neck and white wing-bar.
+Although they are most recognisable for their eye-catching lacy collar of white feathers on the neck and white wing-bar.

 Flight: Tui's are easily recognisable in flight by the noisy whirring noises they make in between short glides.

 Behaviour: They are cheeky and energetic birds!
-That often look to be performing acrobatics while feeding in trees or on nectar and fruit.
+That often looks to be performing acrobatics while feeding in trees or on nectar and fruit.